Orders, Accounts, and Memberships

 If you're feeling impatient (we know how it feels!) please keep in mind the following.
 The forum is a free public space, and not part of the premium content that our members subscribe to.
 You can help this forum a vibrant, useful space by not only asking questions, but also making an effort to answer others' questions and being thoughtful and courteous in all of your communications.
 Like all of the content on this website, the forum is not a substitute for the services of a qualified LEED professional, or for the final word of USGBC or GBCI, the official authorities behind LEED.
 Please do not re-post the same question (we remove duplicates to keep the forum easy to navigate), or to contact us simply to ask when your question will be answered (we closely monitor all questions and are working on getting answers).

 One last tip: please be clear and while providing relevant specifics, try to be succinct, and don't write an essay.
 Many questions can be answered simply be referring to the LEED credit language, and to LEEDuser's guidance in the Bird's Eye View, Checklists, Resources, and Documentation Toolkit tabs, so please review those, as well as previous forum posts, before posting.
-These resources are available only to our members, but we do offer 30-day free membership trials on most pages of the website.
+These resources are available only to our members, but we do offer two-week free membership trials on most pages of the website.

 Why hasn't my question been answered?
 I posted it weeks ago!